krasizorbov/ReactJS/Racoon6/README.md

 # Racoon6

+A website for music bands.

-Full Stack, MongoDB, React, Redux and Node.js website for music bands.
+Full Stack, MongoDB, React, Redux and Node.js